 One of the exciting aspects about becoming a Pinterest VA is that there’s a HIGH demand for this type of service.
 Bloggers and business owners alike are always looking for help to increase their presence on the Pinterest platform.

 Sounds good right?
 Here’s how you can get started!

-My friend Kristen at Become a Pinterest VA is one of the most successful Pinterest Virtual Assistants out there.
+My friend Kristen from Become a Pinterest VA is one of the most successful Pinterest Virtual Assistants out there.
 As former VA, she’s complied all her knowledge into a comprehensive course: Become a Pinterest VA.

-Together, they’ll teach you how to build your Pinterest VA foundation to make sure you establish the right online presence.
+She’ll teach you how to build your Pinterest VA foundation to make sure you establish the right online presence.
 After you’ve mastered these Pinterest skills, Kristen will show you how to turn this newfound knowledge into a thriving and profitable business.